OMG Tour: Background

 In the summer of 2010, Usher competed in a dance battle against fellow R&B artist Chris Brown at the Reggae Sumfest.
 The battle sparked an Internet rumor of the two possibly going on tour.
-This was further pushed by producer Jermaine Dupri alluding that the two artist may be unaware of this upcoming tour.
+This was further pushed by producer Jermaine Dupri alluding that the two artists may be unaware of this upcoming tour.
 The singers later took to Twitter to ask who the fans would like to see them perform with.
 On September 8, 2010, the singer announced his touring trek (and revealed it was solo) for North America.
 Due to demand, many additional stops in Europe and Australia were added.
 It is Usher's first arena tour since The Truth Tour in 2004.
 To introduce the tour, Usher stated, "Live performance has always been my thing.
 It's my purpose to master and capture the moment every time I have you connected.
 For me, I wanted to make sure that it was state of the art.
 I wanted to make sure that, in comparison to the other shows that are going on around the world, you get the type of experience that leave you saying, 'OMG.' [...]
 The look of the tour, it's a little futuristic but enough to capture your attention and leave you saying, 'OMG.'
 That's the whole point.
 With an incredible record, I wanted to also leave a great impression.

 Concert synopsis

-The show began with Usher walking onstage amidst red smoke and fireworks, wearing a helmet-like headpiece, and performed "Monstar", "She Don't Know" and "Yeah!".
-During "Caught Up" he sang into a gold gun-shaped microphone, with which he did tricks.
-The performance of "More" included break dancing choreography.
-While Usher sang "OMG", fireworks were let off and blue and white confetti rained.
+The show began with Usher descending to the stage and then performing "Monstar", "She Don't Know" and "Yeah!" while wearing a helmet-like headpiece.
+During "Caught Up" he sang into a gold gun-shaped microphone, with which he performed tricks.
+The choreography of "More" included break dancing.
+While Usher sang "OMG", fireworks and confetti were set off.

+Critical reception

-Critical receptionThe Dallas Morning News Mario Tarradell enjoyed the show, writing that "splash and flash are[Usher's] key ingredients."
+The Dallas Morning News Mario Tarradell enjoyed the show, writing that "splash and flash are[Usher's] key ingredients."
 Jim Harrington of San Jose Mercury News commended Usher's dancing ability, but criticized the show for over-using "distracting" theatrical effects, saying that "the best parts of the big-budget 'OMG' show came when the bells and whistles stopped and the fans were allowed to concentrate all their attention on Usher".